On a possible effective four-boson interaction and its implications at the upgraded LHC: Experimental implications

-Let us comment uncertainties of $\Delta\sigma$ being presented in Tables for the calculated contributions of new effective interactions.
-There are two the most important contributions to the uncertainty.
-The first one is the uncertainty inherent to the compensation approach.
-We have already mentioned in the Introduction, that accuracy of the approach, in the approximation being used, is estimated to be around $10\%$ according to the experience of applications of the approach to several examples (see~\cite{BAA04} and book~\cite{ABOOK}).
-The second contribution is provided by uncertainties of parton distribution functions, which, as a matter of fact, contribute significantly the uncertainties for $\sigma_{SM}$ in the Table.
-With combination of these sources we approximately estimate uncertainties of our calculations of $\Delta\sigma$ to be around $20\%$.

-We have already noted, that results for $\sqrt{s} = 8\,TeV$ do not contradict the current data~(\ref{CMStt}).
+We have already noted, that results for $\sqrt{s} = 8\,TeV$ do not contradict the current data~(\ref{CMStt}, \ref{ATLASNEW}, \ref{CMSNEW}).
 As for $\sqrt{s} = 14\,TeV$, we see from the Table, that the most promising process for testing of the present results at the upgraded LHC is $p + p \to \bar t\,t\,W^\pm$.
-Indeed, the total additional contribution to the production of the charged $W$ with the top pair for the first solution~(\ref{ttW}) is around $1.6\,pb$, that more than twice exceeds the corresponding total SM value.
-Thus in case of a successful confirmation of the present results the cross section for this process is to be three times as much as its SM value.
-On the other hand such wouldbe significant effect guaranties the reliable disproof of an existence of interaction~(\ref{ttWW}) with coupling~(\ref{ttW}) and thus the rejection of a realization of solution~(\ref{solutionlow},\ref{solutionlowG}) in case of a disagreement with the prediction.
+Indeed, the total additional contribution to production of charged $W$ with top pair is around $1.6\,pb$, that more than twice exceeds the corresponding total SM value.

-In case of absence of such significant effect, connected with low cut-off solution~(\ref{solutionlow}) there remains the possibility of the high cut-off solution~(\ref{solutionhigh}).
-However, the same calculations give results, which hardly could be detected at the upgraded LHC.
-For example, additional contribution $\Delta \sigma$ for process $p+p\to \bar t t W^+ + X$ is now $158 \pm 32\,fb$.
-We include results for the second solution also in TABLE~\ref{tab:table1}, where we denote different solutions in the same way as was done above.
-From the Table we see, that even maximal effect in the first reaction for the second solution do not exceed uncertainties of SM calculations.
-So the reliable study of effects of this solution presumably needs even larger energy, than it is available at the upgraded LHC.

 Note, that we do not include in the Table process $p + p \to \bar t\,t\,\gamma$, because the effect here is significantly less pronounced.
-Namely, for $\sqrt{s} = 13\,TeV$ we have $\sigma_{SM} = 1.744 \pm 0.005\,pb$~\cite{ttW3}, whereas the effect of interaction~(\ref{ttWW}) with coupling~(\ref{ttW}) is calculated to be $\Delta \sigma = 0.125\,pb$.
-We have looked for other possible observable effects and have not succeeded in this.
-For example, effects in pair Higgs scalar production accompanied by $W$ or $Z$ are not significant for solutions~(\ref{solutionlow},\ref{solutionhigh}).
+Namely, for $\sqrt{s} = 13\,TeV$ we have $\sigma_{SM} = 1.744 \pm 0.005\,pb$~\cite{27}, whereas the effect of interaction~(\ref{ttWW}) is calculated to be $\Delta \sigma = 0.125\,pb$.
+Let us also note, that our estimations of the effect might have accuracy around $10\%$ according to the experience of applications of the approach to several examples (see book \cite{12}).

-Provided the predictions being confirmed, the first discovery of the non-perturbative effect in the electroweak interaction would be established.
+Provided the prediction being confirmed, the first non-perturbative effect in the electroweak interaction would be established.